Boo has been directly impacted by bipolar disorder. She shares her experiences with mental illness in order to help stomp out the stigmas.

-Types of bipolar
+Types of Bipolar

 This involves at least one or more manic or mixed episode/rapid cycling, and often one or more major depressive episodes.
 A depressive episode may last for several weeks or months.
 Your mood changes may also be related to the seasons and weather.
 A manic episode is a period of abnormally elevated mood, accompanied by but not limited to hallucinations, grandiose feelings, and increased sexual desire

-Cyclothymic Disorder: Is a mood disorder with repeated periods of mild depression, and periods of normal or slightly elevated mood.
+It is a mood disorder with repeated periods of mild depression, and periods of normal or slightly elevated mood.
 It lasts at least two years.
 It is the mildest form of bipolar disorder.

 A person will simultaneously have depression and mania.
-While this may seem paradoxically impossible to have a manic and depressed state all at the same time, the two mood states happen quite often with many bipolar people.
+While this may seem paradoxically impossible to have a manic and depressed state all at the same time, the two mood states happen quite often in many bipolar people.
 Oftentimes those who have mixed episodes experience worse symptoms, with an increased risk of psychosis.

 Other Symptoms May Include:

-- Talking to fast or loudly
+- Talking too fast or loudly

 - Risky or impulsive behaviors